outl1ne/nova-detached-filters/README.md

 ### Storing filter state
 When you are working with multiple resources and large group of filters assigning filters every time you navigate is a hassle.
-You can call `withPersist()` function on `NovaDetachedFilters` that will render a lock button top-right corner of the card.
+You can call `persistFilters()` function on `NovaDetachedFilters` that will render a lock button top-right corner of the card.
 Upon clicking the button, the lock will turn green stating that current filters are saved to `localStorage`.

 ```php